louhenheimo/louhenheimo.github.io/content/authors/admin/_index.md

 Petri Louhenheimo is a Systems Administrator, living in Kangasala, Finland.

 Communication sciences aficionado, especially UI/UX related stuff (well, human-technology interaction in general); also cloud stuff, privacy and societal resilience are what interests me most.
-Originally from Tampere, but currently living in Kangasala.
 Born in the distant 1970s when mobile phones were carried in briefcases and no-one would’ve believed you can one day be your own “banker” by utilizing blockchain technology.

 This site, Louhenheimo.com, is my personal internet diary, where I may rant about random things buggering my daily life.
 If you disagree about my point of view, or even want to feel like you’ve been offended by my texts, I hope you have decency to be open about it and leave a comment.
 That way, we might come up with some sort of mutual understanding and in the end no-one really needs to get offended – I hope! <3 🙂